Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Discussion

 \section{Discussion}

-In this paper, we introduced new stochastic process theory to allow us to disentangle the second law, the reliability of human memory, the BB hypothesis, and the Past Hypothesis (PH) with full formal rigor.
+In this paper, we extended recent advances in stochastic process theory in order to disentangle the second law, the reliability of human memory, the BB hypothesis, and the Past Hypothesis (PH) with full formal rigor.

 To do this we first established the following, preliminary results (some of which are similar to earlier results in the literature):